its-sarin/Inventory.cs/readme.md

 Weights are arbitrary, not percentages, and don't need to add up to 100.
 If one item has a weight of 2 and another has a weight of 1, the first item is twice as likely to be chosen.
-If quantity is given, then calls to `choose()` will only return that item while some are available.
-Each `choose()` that selects that item will reduce its quantity by 1.
+If quantity is given, then calls to `Choose()` will only return that item while some are available.
+Each `Choose()` that selects that item will reduce its quantity by 1.

 Items are built using the included Loot class and accept a string name, int quantity,